Maximalst/ADA/README.md

 Hello and welcome to my little world of programming in Ada.

-# The tutorial can be found in the wiki
+# The tutorial can be found in the WIKI.

 ### Contents
 1 **Introduction and history**